sanyvrbovec/OTA-ESP8266-WIFI/README.md

 Encoder connections:

 - Pin 1 (A) of the encoder is connected to pin D7 (GPIO 13) on the ESP8266.
-- Pin 2 (B) of the encoder is connected to pin D

-6 (GPIO 12) on the ESP8266.
+- Pin 2 (B) of the encoder is connected to pin D6 (GPIO 12) on the ESP8266.
 - The button of the encoder is connected to pin D5 (GPIO 14) on the ESP8266.

 ## Setup